MUSC Bulletin | College of Graduate Studies

 Each student is expected to be familiar with the elements of statistics.
 If the sponsoring department considers that the student has insufficient preparation in this field, one or more courses may be in included in the Program of Study.

-This committee, which is recommended by the major department and approved by the Dean, shall consist of at least five members, three from the major department and two from outside the department.
+This committee, which is recommended by the major department and approved by the Dean, shall consist of at least four members, three from the major department and one from outside the department.
 All members of the committee shall be members of the Graduate Faculty.
 The Advisory Committee chairperson must be a full member of the Graduate Faculty, or an associate member with a full member co-mentor.
 The Thesis Advisory Committee should be appointed after a student has chosen a specialized area in his/her field and no later than 6 months after the student enrolls.
 In the interim, the student is advised by the departmental graduate committee or advisor.

-Each student follows in individual Program of Study designed in consultation with those Thesis Advisor.
+Each student follows an individual Program of Study designed in consultation with his or her Thesis Advisor.
 It is a list of courses and other requirements (including those of the major department) that the student must complete in order to meet the minimum requirements of a given degree.
-It lists courses that are being transferred as well as courses, which are to be taken on campus.
+It lists courses that are being transferred as well as courses which are to be taken on campus.
 After approval by the Thesis Advisor, the approved Program of Study is filed with the departmental graduate coordinator and with the Office of the Dean of Graduate Studies within three months after the Thesis Advisor is chosen.
 A decision to remove, substitute, or add courses to the program can be made in a joint meeting of the student and the Thesis Advisor.
 Any changes in the program must be completed no later than one week after the substituted or additional course has begun.
 A record of any change in the program will be submitted by the Thesis Advisor to ensure that any change in the Program of Study is consistent with the maintenance of at least the minimum course requirements of the major department.

 Ordinarily, only courses listed in the catalog of the College of Graduate Studies will be included in the program.
 The program must be completed before the final oral examination is scheduled.